ritishgumber/file-ui/README.md

  - More - ACL's, User Authentication, Server-less apps and more.

 #CloudBoost Files
-This is a CloudBoost Files UI for user management and can be used with  [CloudBoost Engine. ]( https://cloudboost.io/)
+This is a CloudBoost Files UI for managing files related to cloudApp and can be used with  [CloudBoost Engine. ]( https://cloudboost.io/)

 #Contributing